SeldonIO/seldon-core/doc/source/workflow/serving.md

     * This can be used for all Language Wrappers (but not prepackaged inference servers)
 * Run your SeldonDeployment in a Kubernetes Dev client such as KIND
     * This can be used for any models
+    * You can send requests through the generated Documentation UI, Python Client or CLI tools

 ### Running your model directly with the Python Client